ianmdawson/go-actransit/README.md

 # goactransit
-Simple library for interfacing with the Alameda-Contra-Costa transit api
+Simple library for interfacing with the Alameda Contra-Costa Transit api: http://api.actransit.org/

+Currently supports getting stops and getting stop next arrival predictions.

+This is by no means complete (and is subject to changes for a while).

 ## Install

 ```
-go get github.com/ianmdawson/goactransit
+go get github.com/ianmdawson/go-actransit
 ```